 Most graduate courses are handled on a special timing schedule.
-For instance, courses during the summer are offered in one or two week blocks.
+For instance, courses during the summer are offered in one, two, or three week blocks.
 Some courses are offered on a weekend-only schedule.
-In these situations, please contact the Graduate Office for information about refund policies for those special situations.
+In these situations, please contact the Cashiers Office for information about refund policies for those special situations.

-Course changes are complete when the Graduate Office receives the completed Course Drop/Add Form.
+Course changes are complete when the Registrar's Office receives the completed Course Drop/Add Form.
 The effective date of the course change is the date the Graduate Office receives the completed form.